typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 ### How to remove users

 Removing a user's access from your SSO platform will remove their access from Typesense Cloud _for their next session_.
-If you need to revoke their access immediately, you want to _also_ visit your team's account page and remove the user from under the "Team Management" section.
+If you need to revoke their access immediately, you want to _also_ visit your team's account page in Typesense Cloud and remove the user from under the "Team Management" section.

 ### Role-based access control